Above/featured: Hogan’s Alley: Main Streeet at Union Street.

 It’s not hard to imagine Jimi as a boy visiting his grandparents in Vancouver’s Strathcona and hanging out at Vie’s with his grandma, accompanied by soul food and soul music.
 Vie’s Chicken and Steak House (1920-1970) was both a culinary and cultural centre for blacks at this location in Hogan’s Alley (Main-Jackson, Union-Prior).
 Neighbours used to say Jimi would practice on his guitar here after hours.

 Hogan’s Alley was the heart of the black community in Vancouver for decades through to the middle of the 20th-century.
 The 1970s were infamous throughout North America as highways connecting affluent white suburbs to the city centre were built through and on top of poor and mostly non-white neighbourhoods.
 Vancouver was no exception.
 Although the planned freeway project was halted, subsequent construction of the replacement Georgia Viaduct in the 1970s meant the razing and destruction of Hogan’s Alley, and effectively, the end of a central black community in Vancouver.
 At present, the area at the eastern end of the Georgia Viaduct is green space.
 The Viaduct will soon be demolished, and ongoing discussions about the space bounce between development plans and heritage projects.

-Nora Hendrix died at age 100 in 1984 in Vancouver; she is buried in Renton, WA, USA.
+Nora Hendrix died at age 100 in 1984 in Vancouver; she is buried in Renton, WA in the United States.

 I made the photos above on 2 February 2017.
-This post appears on Fotoeins Fotografie on fotoeins.com as https://wp.me/p1BIdT-bhZ.
+This post appears on Fotoeins Fotografie on fotoeins DOT com as https://wp.me/p1BIdT-bhZ.